Mr. A: Influence

 Comics creator Alan Moore was once a member of the band "The Emperors of Ice Cream", who performed a Moore-penned song entitled "Mr. A." (to the tune of The Velvet Underground's song "Sister Ray") parodying Steve Ditko's political ideology.
 Moore later created the character Rorschach for the series Watchmen, which was based on both The Question and Mr. A. Moore related a story about an unspecified acquaintance who said he asked Ditko about whether he was familiar with Rorschach.
 Reportedly, Ditko acknowledged Rorschach as being "like Mr. A, except...insane".

-In Troy Hickman's Twilight Guardian mini-series (Top Cow 2011), the titular character's father is an homage to Steve Ditko, and his creation "The Gulch" appears in issue #4 as a parody of and tribute to Mr. A.